WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step3-image-09.png" />

-4. **Enter** "WDP Lab dashDB” (without quotes) for the Service name.
+4. **Enter** "WDP Lab dashDB for Analytics” (without quotes) for the Service name.
-5. **Select** the the "CREATE" button.
+5. **Select** the the "Create" button.
 The service will be created and the launch page is displayed.

 <img src="./media/Step3-image-10.png" />